Chicago Mayor Emanuel launches re-election campaign

 "Washington wouldn't do it.
 Springfield couldn’t do it.
 But here in Chicago, we did it," Emanuel, a former White House chief of staff under President Barack Obama, said, referring to failed efforts to increase the minimum wage at the federal and state levels.

-His first term drew national attention for what became the largest mass public school closing in U.S. history, and scandals involving a traffic ticket program that an investigation by the Chicago Tribune found was likely rigged to ensnare nearly 80,000 drivers.
-He has refused to refund $7.7 million the program collected during that period.
+His first term drew national attention for what became the largest mass public school closing in U.S. history, and scandals involving a traffic ticket programme that an investigation by the Chicago Tribune found was likely rigged to ensnare nearly 80,000 drivers.
+He has refused to refund $7.7 million the programme collected during that period.

 The audience of about 250 people included local aldermen, state officials, U.S. Representative Luis Gutierrez, and officials from a local plumbers union.